 - If you prefer to measure a dress shirt directly, that can also be a great way to create your first custom dress shirt size.
 Click here for how to measure a dress shirt.

 Place the measuring tape around the neck at the height where the collar would normally rest.
 This will be just below your Adam’s apple.
 Stand relaxed.
 Do not crane your neck out or squeeze your chin down.
 The tape should be resting lightly on the skin, not squeezing it.
-Hold one finger under the tape measure to ensure some room for comfort.
-Do not try to account for shrinkage by adding extra here.
+Hold one finger behind the tape measure, against your neck, to ensure some room for comfort.
+Do not try to account for shrinkage by adding extra room here.
 We will do that for you.
 Click here for more details on how to measure your neck.

 Measuring your body in this way will require a partner.
 If you don’t have a partner, measure a shirt with sleeves that are the right length.
 Place one end of the measuring tape at the base of the center of the back of the neck.
 Run the measuring tape over your shoulder, and let it hang down to your hand.
 Measure to the center of the meaty part of your palm.
 Do not adjust for shrinkage.
 We will do that for you.
 Click here for more details on how to measure your sleeve length.